This post may contain affiliate links.

 Perfect for summer cookouts, I always get asked to bring this.
 And, of course, I do every time, I’ll make a double batch so I can keep some home for later.
 It’s even better the next day, making for amazing leftovers.

-If you are looking to switch up your summer salads, I highly suggest making this Cold Green Bean Salad recipe, so refreshing and different than the norm.
+If you are looking to switch up your summer salads, I highly suggest making this String Bean Salad, so refreshing and different than the norm.

 Some of our other favorite salad recipes we have on our site include: Easy Five Bean Salad Recipe with Vinaigrette Dressing, Classic Pasta Salad, and Corn and Tomato Salad.